 - When all the electronics at the Takagi Estate went dead in chapter 15, she was able to deduce it'd been the work of an EMP blast and gave a detailed summation of how they worked, to Takashi and the others.

-- And during chapter 28, she tells them about the JSDF's evacuation plan, after finding a report about it (albeit, with help from Alice) on one of the computers at the police station where Rei's father was stationed.
+- And during chapter 28, she tells them about the JGSDF's evacuation plan, after finding a report about it (albeit, with help from Alice) on one of the computers at the police HQ, where Rei's father was stationed.

 - Tokyo Mew Mew: Ryou and sometimes Keiichiro.
 A hilarious example of this occurs with Masaya in the first episode of Tokyo Crystal Mew.
 He even feels the need to describe what he looked like in his Deep Blue form.